 Queensferry Road and Craigleith Road Junction –

-To facilitate carriageway resurfacing the Council has made a temporary restriction during the period 23 October 2018 to 1 February 2019.
+To facilitate carriageway resurfacing and traffic light upgrading, the Council has made a temporary restriction during the period 23 October 2018 to 1 February 2019.
 This provides for road closures and parking restrictions.

 Annual Report 2018

 Traffic, transport and safety issues – carried out an Active Travel Survey, prepared report on local problems and issues and subsequently working with the City Council to come up with solutions.
 Also voiced concerns to City Councillors about the poor standard of resurfacing on some local roads in 2017

 Bus services – campaigned for a reprieve for the 42 bus service to Blackhall, but disappointingly the Community Council was unsuccessful.
 Continue to stress the importance of City Council funding for service 13.

 Blackhall Dip Christmas event – provided £250 funding for the Christmas tree